pfsense/docs/source/packages/index.rst

 Packages
 ********

-Users wishing to extend the functionality of their pfSense installation may add packages from a selection of software.

-Packages provide additional services and utilities not found in the base system.
+Packages extend the functionality of pfSense software.
+They provide additional services and utilities not found in the base installation.
 These are all completely optional and are not necessary for most deployments.

-Management of packages is performed in the :doc:`package manager </packages/package-manager>` found under **System > Packages** on platforms that are capable of using packages.
+Management of packages is performed in the :doc:`package manager
+</packages/package-manager>` found under **System > Packages**.

+Using Packages
+''''''''''''''

 .. toctree::
    :maxdepth: 1